Textured Cardboard Wall Hanging

 Once all the pieces were in place, I used an old paintbrush to apply a bit of silver wax to blend in the plain black areas.

-I know this tutorial is quite detailed, but I wanted to cover everything to make it as easy as possible to follow.
-While the project took me about five hours to complete, it was surprisingly simple to do—and well worth the effort!
+I know this tutorial is quite detailed, but that’s because I wanted to cover everything thoroughly to make it as easy as possible to follow.
+Even though the project took me about five hours to complete, in reality, it was surprisingly simple to do—and in the end, well worth the effort!

 I’ve included some close-up shots of the layers to give you a better look at the details.